-In August 2022, the Compensation Committee retained Compensia, a national compensation consulting firm, as its independent compensation consultant to provide advice for fiscal 2023 on matters relating to the compensation of our executive officers and non-employee directors.
-Compensia assisted and advised the Compensation Committee in the development of a compensation peer group, conducted a market assessment of the Company's executive compensation program, advised on bonus plan practices, updated the Compensation Committee on market and regulatory trends and developments, provided advice and guidance for the future introduction of performance-based equity, and provided advice and recommendations on the compensation of our non-employee directors.
+In September 2023, the Compensation Committee engaged Compensia, a national compensation consulting firm, as its independent compensation consultant to provide advice on matters relating to the compensation of our executive officers and non-employee directors.
+During fiscal 2024, Compensia updated the Compensation Committee on market and regulatory trends and developments; assisted and advised the Compensation Committee in the review and analysis of the Company's compensation philosophy, compensation program design, and compensation peer group for executive officers; conducted a market assessment of the Company's executive and non-employee director compensation programs; advised on bonus plan and performance-based equity practices; and provided advice and recommendations on the compensation of our executive officers and non-employee directors.

-In determining compensation for our named executive officers for fiscal 2023, the Compensation Committee considered and assessed the performance of each of the named executive officers in fiscal 2022, as well as the competitive market data and recommendations provided by Compensia, in establishing base salaries, the 2023 Bonus Program, and equity awards.
-The Chief Executive Officer recommended to the Compensation Committee the financial performance goals under the 2023 Bonus Program based upon Clearfield's budget for fiscal 2023 that was approved by the Board of Directors.
-No named executive officer, other than the Chief Executive Officer, had a role in establishing executive compensation for 2023.
+In determining compensation for our named executive officers for fiscal 2024, the Compensation Committee considered and assessed the performance of each of the named executive officers in fiscal 2023, as well as the competitive market data and recommendations provided by Compensia, in establishing base salaries, the 2024 Bonus Program, and equity awards.
+The Chief Executive Officer recommended to the Compensation Committee the financial performance goals under the 2024 Bonus Program and the PSUs granted in November 2023 based upon Clearfield's budget for fiscal 2024 that was approved by the Board of Directors.
+No named executive officer, other than the Chief Executive Officer, had a role in establishing executive compensation for 2024.
 From time to time, the named executive officers are invited to attend meetings of the Compensation Committee.
 However, no named executive officer attends any executive session of the Compensation Committee or is present during deliberations or determination of such named executive officer's compensation.